complexly/gbb_code/README.md

 ## Quickstart (demo)

+Open notebooks to see the processing codes and results on whole datset.

-A tiny demo dataset is in `sampledata/`, which are not real patents but generated data of similar structure.
+A tiny demo dataset is in `sampledata/`, which are not the whole data used but a few sampled rows to show the structure.
+Execution of notebooks on these data will not get the same results.

-Open notebooks and run in order.
 Paths are now configured via an auto-inserted setup cell.
 You can also set an environment variable to relocate the project:

 ```bash
 export GBB_PROJECT_ROOT=/path/to/this/repo